How Our Test Kitchen Picks the Best Products, from Pantry Items to Cooking Gear

 - Appearance: Does it look appetizing?

 After sampling each item, the tasters enter their scores and comments into our product testing application, which tabulates the results.
-Finally, a Taste of Home editor uses that information to write up an article revealing our top picks.
+Finally, that information is translated into the reviews and lists you find on our website and in the magazine.

 Taste of Home